Operators for Boolean Logic#

 These can be written down in neat little tables like these

-Statement A Statement B Result of
+Statement A | Statement B | Result of Logical AND |

 Computers are Lazy

-OR: When any of the things must be true#
+OR: When any of the things must be true

 Sometimes many different things can lead to the same result.
 I come too late to class if my bus breaks down.
 But I also come late to class if I overslept.
 If we're being honest, it's a wonder we're all in class thursday morning.